konnir/open_ai_clip_tests/README.md

 ## API:
 ### POST HOST:8081//syte_test/embeddings
 * General:
-    * You can send multipe imageas and texts descriptions, singel image only, singe text only and any other combination.
+    * You can send multiple images and texts descriptions, single image only, singe text only and any other combination.
     * Response will contain the vectors with the keys given by the user.
 * Input:
     * Headers = request_id, integer (optional)